pweingardt/mylyn-gitlab/README.md

 The Mylyn GitLab Connector allows you to connect Mylyn to your self hosted GitLab instance in order to manage your issues on Gitlab with your local Eclipse instance.

-## Current Status
+## Changes

-**Currenty the plugin does not work with the Gitlab V4 API.
-I will update the project as soon as possible, hopefully next weekend.**
+**The new version 2.1.0 works with the Gitlab API v4, but you must recreate the repository in Mylyn, otherwise the issues can not be syncronized due to the changes in the Gitlab API v4.**

 ## Features